Do you wonder how the mind, brain and human behavior are connected?

 -

-Forensic psychologists apply psychological principles to legal and criminal justice settings.
+In forensic psychology, analysts apply psychological principles to legal and criminal justice settings.
 They may assess and testify about individuals involved in legal cases, evaluate criminal offenders, provide expert testimony, or work in correctional facilities, law enforcement agencies, or private practices.

 * Further education required